dhh1128/codecraft.co/designing-an-apex-predator.md

 Ocean Mist theme -- standard option in wordpress.
 I think I customized css slightly and added a different header graphic.
 Everything else is out-of-the-box.

----

-Adios to &#8220;computer programming&#8221; | Codecraft (2013-04-05 09:34:34)

-[...] chunks of code depend on one another being alive, can poison one another’s environment, must respect the constraints implied by one another’s requirements.
-Engineers and architects and CS professors, we have to stop thinking at the level of a single [...]